demisto/content/Packs/GCP-IAM/Integrations/GCPIAM/README.md

 After you successfully execute a command, a DBot message appears in the War Room with the command details.
 ### gcp-iam-projects-get
 ***
-List projects under the specified parent, or retrieve project information.
-One of the arguments: 'parent' or 'project_name'  must be provided
+Lists project under the specified parent, or retrieves a specific projects information.
+One of the arguments: ''parent'' or ''project_name''  must be provided.

 #### Base Command